Water on Mars: Groundwater and crust

-In August 2024, researchers reported on a new analysis of seismometer readings suggesting the presence of liquid water, trapped in tiny cracks and pores of rock, deep in the rocky outer crust, at a depth of six to 12 miles (10 to 20km) below the surface.
+In August 2024, researchers reported on a new analysis of seismometer readings suggesting the presence of liquid water, trapped in tiny cracks and pores of rock, deep in the rocky outer crust, at a depth of six to 12 miles (10 to 20 km) below the surface.
 The data came from NASA's Mars Insight Lander, which recorded four years' of vibrations - Mars quakes - from deep inside the planet.

 The research only analyzed the portion of Mars directly below the InSight lander.
 However, the researchers speculated that if their findings are representative of the rest of Mars, there would be enough water to fill oceans on the planet's surface, covering the entirety of Mars to a depth of 1 mile (1.6 kilometers).

 A study from 2021 estimated that, based on observed ratios of deuterium to hydrogen on Mars, between 30 and 99 percent of the water on Mars may be trapped in the crust, mostly in the form of hydrated minerals.